delaneyj/datastar/CONTRIBUTING.md

 ## Pull Requests

 If you’re unsure about whether a pull request is within the scope of Datastar, please open an issue to discuss your idea first.
 Pull requests should have a descriptive title and clearly describe the problem and solution.
-If the pull request adds or changes behaviour, documentation should be updated accordingly.
+If the pull request adds or changes behaviour, documentation and examples should be updated accordingly.